Is it easy to be calm and patient when people misunderstand you and provoke you to react impulsively?

 For the above mentioned controlled behavior of mine, all credit goes to my art teacher who was my next door neighbor also.
 She always dealt with people gracefully and patiently, and I was always fascinated by her way of handling the situations.
 I saw her and I observed her always.
 Now I think I have learnt that lesson, but I am still on my way towards that charming and charismatic way of dealing with the people like her.
 Thank you mam… there will be many more like me who will be following you.

-Constantly running day and night in the race of this life, sometimes we need a break to witness our own inner world.
-The world related to soul, mind and spirit; where you are the speaker, listener and a follower.
+Constantly running in the race of life, we need to take a break and witness our own inner world.
+That is the world of our thoughts and emotions…where we speak, listen and follow through self reflection.

 This post is written for: